 The Center for Data Science and Public Policy (DSaPP) at the University of Chicago is a joint center between The Harris School of Public Policy and the Computation Institute to further the use of data science in policy research and practice.

-DSaPP is a leader in applied data science for public policy and social problems.
-We work on projects with government and non-profit partners to solve high-impact social problems, and create scalable, data-driven systems for improving public health, education, public safety, and economic development, and develop trainings, methods, and tools to ensure ethical and fair use of data driven methods in public policy.
+DSaPP is a leader in data science for public policy and social problems.
+We work on projects with government and non-profit partners to solve high-impact social problems using data science, create scalable, data-driven systems for improving public health, education, public safety, and economic development, and develop trainings, methods, and tools to ensure ethical and fair use of data driven methods in public policy.

 We’re always interested in partnering with researchers, practitioners, and organizations on trainings, projects, and research.
 Please contact us if you have a problem or idea that you want to collaborate with us on.